 The four year lead in time is designed to give employers the chance to assess their own situation and calculate how the Living Wage will affect their bottom line.

 On the point of preparation, it’s a good idea to consider how these changes will need to be reflected in your employment documentation.
 That way, you’ll avoid any unwanted problems that can often arise when employment law compliance is left to the last minute.

 Need our help with the Irish minimum wage and Living Wage?

-For further advice on the National Minimum Wage and incoming Living Wage from an expert, our HR consultants are ready to take your call any time day or night on 0818 923 923.
+For further advice on the National Minimum Wage and incoming Living Wage from an expert, our HR consultants are ready to take your call on 1800 719 216.